Scrubs (TV series): Crew

-Filming location and Sacred Heart Hospital
+Filming locations

-In the show, Sacred Heart is an inner-city teaching hospital located in Greater Sacramento, California.
-The first eight seasons of Scrubs were filmed on location at the North Hollywood Medical Center, a decommissioned hospital located at 12629 Riverside Drive in North Hollywood.
+In the show, Sacred Heart is an inner-city teaching hospital, the location of which is left ambiguous.
+The first eight seasons of Scrubs were filmed on location at the North Hollywood Medical Center, a decommissioned hospital located at 12629 Riverside Drive in the Valley Village neighborhood of Los Angeles.
+The site is on the south bank of the concrete channel of the Los Angeles River, visible in some scenes on the series.

 The production of Scrubs took complete control of the hospital, with the existing hospital rooms reworked to be more production-friendly.
 This involved knocking down various walls to create larger, more open spaces such as the main ward and the communal areas like admissions, which did not originally exist.
 Production designer Cabot McMullen also introduced more glass walls and windows around the hospital sets, as well as putting in nurses stations, which could be easily moved to allow different camera movements.
 While much of the building was renovated, the team were very keen to preserve the state of disrepair which the hospital was in, to give the show a more gritty, dank aesthetic.

-Other recurring locations were also built into the hospital, including J.D. and Turk's apartment, a bar which they frequent and Dr. Cox's apartment–which was built in an old operating room.
+Other recurring locations were also built into the building, including J.D. and Turk's apartment, a bar which they frequent and Dr. Cox's apartment–which was built in an old operating room.
 As well as these permanent locations, the production team would also often construct temporary sets as required, also within the hospital.
 Almost all of the team responsible for the show were housed within the hospital; this included all of the writers, production and casting team.
 Post-production was also handled in the building, with an editing suite and a sound-studio for ADR.

 Instead of the more traditional artist trailers for the cast to retreat to during breaks, they were instead all given old hospital rooms as well as a small allowance to decorate them.
 In some instances when either filming went on late, or the cast and crew went out after work, some, such as John C. McGinley would go and sleep in their dressing room at the hospital instead of going home.
 Cast and crew on the show refer to the location as "San DiFrangeles"—a portmanteau of San Diego, San Francisco, and Los Angeles that is meant to encompass a large part of California.
 In season four's episode nine, "My Malpractice Decision", Turk's new phone number has the Sacramento area code 916.
-For the ninth season, the show moved to Culver Studios.
+For the ninth season, the show moved to Culver Studios, with exteriors shot on lawns and outside the historical office bungalows of the studio complex.
 The building used for the exteriors of the new Sacred Heart Hospital is located at the intersection of Ince Boulevard and Lindblade Street in Culver City, California (34.023988°N 118.391414°W).